Peoria Charter Coach Company: Awards and distinctions

 In 1995, Peoria Charter won the Mississippi Valley Family Business of the Year award.
 In 2003, it received an honorable mention distinction for Better Business Bureau's International Torch Award for marketplace ethics, a competition in which there were 1,500 contestants.
 In 2012, it received a Department of Defense safety certification from Trailways.

-Fatal Accidents
+Fatal accidents

-On Friday, January 27, 1995, a Peoria Charter bus collided with a church van on foggy Monticello Road in Savoy, IL.
+On Friday, January 27, 1995, a Peoria Charter bus collided with a church van on foggy Monticello Road in Savoy, Illinois.
 The van burst into flames and seven children perished.
 A subsequent investigation found that the bus was being driven by a driver who was close to being in violation of DOT hours of service regulations.
 "The bus was transporting stranded air travellers whose flights were cancelled in St. Louis." according to the Gazette.